List of Days of Our Lives characters introduced in the 2020s: Sloan Petersen

-Sloan Petersen is a character from Days of Our Lives, portrayed by Jessica Serfaty since August 17, 2022.
+Sloan Petersen, portrayed by Jessica Serfaty, made her first appearance on August 17, 2022.
+She last appeared on June 3, 2024.
+Natasha Hall temporarily stepped into the role in March 2024 while Serfaty was on leave.

 Sloan comes to Salem with a grudge against Paulina Price and her daughter, Chanel, for ruining her life.
 Chanel and her father, a college professor in London, had an affair and Sloan's mother, Martha, found out about it.
 She confronted Chanel on a rooftop where altercation caused Martha to fall to her death and Paulina to cover it up as a suicide.
 After Sloan learns the truth from her dying father, she makes it her mission to get revenge for what she perceives as her mother being murdered.

 Sloan initially blackmails Paulina for money to keep the story out of the news as it would ruin Paulina race for governor.
 However, Sloan still turns them into the police anyway after an attempt was made to steal her file on the case in London.
 Despite humiliating the two women, Belle Black manages to have the case dropped as she convinced the London authorities not expedite either women.
-This did not stop Sloan from suing them in civil court for wrongful death.
+This did not stop Sloan from suing them in civil court for wrongful death which was thrown out too.
 At the same, she begins having a sexual relationship with Belle's half-brother Eric Brady after she helps get him out of jail for assault.
+Soon the relationship grows beyond sex and Sloan develops genuine feelings for Eric.

+Later, she becomes entangled in her brother's revenge plot against Paulina and Chanel.
+Colin has Talia Hunter trash Paulina's office and spike biscuits with drugs at Chanel's bakery to get it shut down.
+She confronts him to tell him to stop, but he later has Paulina and Chanel at gunpoint and is forced to come clean about Colin to Rafe and Jada.
+Colin is arrested and he asks Sloan represent him.

+Charlie Mason and Richard Simms from Soaps She Knows put Eric and Sloan's pairing as the "Best Random Pairing" in their "Soaps' Best and Worst of 2022", commenting that they "didn't see Sloan and Eric's sex-fueled romp coming, but once Days of Our Lives went there, all we could hope was that these two would keep coming back for more!"